-Formal assessment reports should be completed for both formal assessments.
+Formal assessment reports should be completed at the end of each induction year (usually 3 terms).
 These reports should clearly show assessment of the ECT's performance against the Teachers' Standards at the time of the assessment.

 The final assessment meeting is at the end of the induction period, and will form the basis of the headteacher's recommendation to the appropriate body as to whether, having completed their induction period, the ECT's performance against the Teachers' Standards is satisfactory, unsatisfactory, or whether or not an extension should be considered.
 This recommendation should be recorded on the final assessment report.